gullskatten/react-tailwind-vite-ts-base/README.md

 }
 ```

-Note: I added some more formatting rules.
-You can customize this json-file to match your preference - the only important part is the `"plugins"` key.
+Note: I added some more formatting rules to the configuration file.
+You can customize the settings in this configuration file to match your preference - the only important part is the `"plugins"` key.

 3. Add [eslint-config for prettier](https://github.com/prettier/eslint-config-prettier): Make sure ESLint does not conflict with Prettier (for formatting) by installing the following package: